Emergency Medical Technician Pathway

 Background, Drug screen, and Clinical requirements

-Due to federal and sate mandates and/or program requirements, all students are required to have a cleared background check and a cleared drug test, along with verification of: TB testing, TDap, Hepatitis series, Flu shot, and Varicella, Measles, Mumps, and Rubella titers.
+Due to federal, and state and local EMS mandates and/or program requirements, all students are required to have a cleared background check and a cleared drug test, along with verification of: TB testing, TDap, Hepatitis B, Flu shot, and COVID-19, Varicella, Measles, Mumps, and Rubella titers.

 Instructor will provide instructions on Background/Drug test checks.